The cat that launched a thousand memes has died.

-The Internet knows her as "Grumpy Cat," but Tardar Sauce — "Tard" for short — isn’t actually all that grumpy.
+The Internet knew her as "Grumpy Cat," but Tardar Sauce — "Tard" for short — wasn't actually all that grumpy.

-"Tardar has what looks kind of like an underbite," owner Tabatha Bundesen of Morristown, Ariz., told Fox News.
-“She looked unique, as did her brother, at birth, with a flat face, bubble eyes, and a short tail."
+"Tardar has what looks kind of like an underbite," owner Tabatha Bundesen of Morristown, Arizona, told Fox News at the time.
+"She looked unique, as did her brother, at birth, with a flat face, bubble eyes, and a short tail."

-Tardar was born on April 4, 2012, and although she's said to have some ragdoll, snowshoe and Siamese in her line, her mother is a calico cat and her father is a gray-and-white tabby cat.
+Tardar was born on April 4, 2012, and although she's said to have some ragdoll, snowshoe and Siamese in her line, her mother was a calico cat and her father was a gray-and-white tabby cat.

 "Many have said that she is a 'dwarf' cat or a 'munchkin,' but she was born from two normal-sized cats," according to Grumpy Cat's official Facebook page.
 "Her back legs are a bit longer than her front legs and she wobbles a bit when she walks."

-Veterinarians say her size and shape could be genetic or neurological, but that the cranky kitty is perfectly healthy.
+Veterinarians said her size and shape could be genetic or neurological, but that the cranky kitty was perfectly healthy.

-Although Bundesen usually gives away kittens, her 10-year-old daughter, Chrystal, fell in love with Grumpy Cat's unique appearance and insisted they keep her.
+Although Bundesen usually gave away kittens, her 10-year-old daughter, Chrystal, fell in love with Grumpy Cat's unique appearance and insisted they keep her.

 As a kitten, Tardar's fur was speckled with dark spots, which reminded Chrystal of tartar sauce.
 She named the cat after the condiment — misspelling it in the process — and it stuck.

-But despite her distinctive frown and inherent clumsiness, Tardar's owners say she’s a sweet and affectionate pet.
+Despite her distinctive frown and inherent clumsiness, Tardar's owners say she was a sweet and affectionate pet.

 "Tardar is not as coordinated as a normal cat, so she is likely a little angry about that.
-I think she likes to be held and petted sometimes, but being the pet of a 10-year-old could make anyone grumpy," Bundesen said.
+I think she likes to be held and petted sometimes, but being the pet of a 10-year-old could make anyone grumpy," Bundesen said at the time.

-Recently, Tardar decided to set the record straight about her disposition and released the video below in which she clarifies, "I'm not grumpy.
+After her first encounter with fame, Tardar decided to set the record straight about her disposition and released the video above in which she clarifies, "I'm not grumpy.
 I don't like when people call me grumpy.
 That's just how my face is shaped.
 I look like other cats, I think."